NCT07533084

 • Individuals with mild cognitive impairment (MCI);

-• Individuals with probable Alzheimer's disease;
+• Individuals with probable Alzheimer's disease (AD);

 • Individuals with Alzheimer's disease or other forms of dementia;